wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 ### The Directory Structure

 Once you have cloned your remote repository onto your local computer, navigate into the directory with your terminal, Command Prompt or GUI file browser.
 If you have cloned an empty repository the workspace directory should appear empty.
-This directory is therefore your blank workspace with which you can begin to add files for your project.
+This directory is therefore your blank workspace with which you can begin to add your project's files.

 However, the directory isn't blank at all!
 On closer inspection, you will notice a hidden directory called `.git`.
 Stored within this directory are both the local repository and local index. **Do not alter the contents of the `.git` directory.** Doing so could damage your Git setup and break version control functionality. *Your newly created workspace therefore actually contains within it the local repository and index.*